IBM/maximo-labs/MkDocs/monitor_autoai_8.4/docs/create_devices.md

 7. On the `Summary` page, accept the defaults, click `Finish`. ![Next](/img/monitor_autoai_8.4/c11.png)

 8. Save the device summary token information.
-You will require it later when you connect your simulator to send data
+You will need it later when you connect your simulator to send data.

+    ```
     Organization ID  your org id
     Device Type pump_co
     Device ID 111137F8